elena-salam/rsschool-cv-old/cv.md

 ### Subject:

-My goal is to get good knowledge and experience in web-development for getting an offer from IT-company.
-I'd like to work in the local market as well as to abroad company.
+My goal is to get good knowledge and experience in web-development for **getting a good offer to work in a stable IT-company**.
+I'd like to work in the local market as well as to a foreign company.
+And now I work hard to get new knowledge and experience to implement them into new projects.
 I have a 10-years experience as a sales manager in a software distribution company.
-And now I work hard to get new knowledge and experience to implement them into new projects.
+My main responsibilities was:

+- maintain partner programs implemented by vendors:
+  - daily communications with partners;
+  - making webinars, presentations;
+  - conduct software licensing trainings;
+  - monitor activities and control stages of potentional deals/ projects/ opportunities;
+- make invoices and place orders;
+- make regular reports for internal usage and for vedors;
+- train and support new colleagues and partners;

 ### Skills:

 HTML/CSS, **JavaScript**, React, Node.js, Git;
-in study process I used such programms as Photoshop, Figma, Trello
+_in study process I used such programms as **Photoshop, Figma, Trello**_

 ### Code example: